Product DesignerPride FamilyLaunched

 02

-Audited 14 inherited screens for usability and consistency issues before rebuilding.
-Mapped the three highest-intent paths (find chosen family, get resources, donate) then listed friction points where users would hesitate or bounce.
+Mapped the three highest-intent paths (find chosen family, get resources, donate), then listed friction points where users would hesitate or bounce.

 OUTPUT